gijs/childermass/README.md

-Childermass
+#Childermass
 ===========

-"Childermass knew what old people by firesides are thinking of, though no one has asked them in years.
-Childermass knew what young men hear in the rattling of the drums and the tooting of the pipes that makes them leave their homes and go to be soldiers – and he knew the half-eggcupful of glory and the barrelful of misery that await them."
+> Childermass knew what old people by firesides are thinking of, though no one has asked them in years.
+Childermass knew what young men hear in the rattling of the drums and the tooting of the pipes that makes them leave their homes and go to be soldiers – and he knew the half-eggcupful of glory and the barrelful of misery that await them.

--Susanna Clarke, Jonathan Strange and Mr Norrell
+    Susanna Clarke, Jonathan Strange and Mr Norrell

 ==========